schemathesis/schemathesis/docs/usage.rst

 - ``http_interactions.seed``.
 Hypothesis seed used in that particular case could be used as an argument to ``--hypothesis-seed`` CLI option to reproduce this request.
 - ``http_interactions.elapsed``.
 Time in seconds that a request took.

-To work with the cassette you could use `yq <https://github.com/mikefarah/yq>`_ or any similar tool.
+To work with the cassette, you could use `yq <https://github.com/mikefarah/yq>`_ or any similar tool.
 Show response body content of first failed interaction:

 .. code:: bash